-About This Clinic
+About This Specialty

-Once our clinic receives a referral from your referring provider, members of the Gastrointestinal Cancer Clinic care team will identify any existing records of treatment in the UT Health Austin System and communicate with your referring provider to obtain needed medical records and other information.
+At UT Health Austin, we focus on you, the whole patient, making sure that you have the support you need throughout your care.
+We are committed to clear and timely communication with you, your referring provider, and other healthcare specialists, beginning with your initial visit and continuing throughout your cycle of care.
+Once we receive a referral from your referring provider, members of the Gastrointestinal Cancer care team will identify any existing records of treatment in the UT Health Austin system and communicate with your referring provider to obtain needed medical records and other information.
 If you have received medical treatment from a provider other than your referring provider, your care team will contact you to receive a written Authorization to Receive Medical Records from your other provider(s).
-The Gastrointestinal Cancer Clinic generally will not schedule your initial appointment until it has received all relevant records.
-Once all records have been received and reviewed, the UTHA Access Center will contact you to schedule your initial appointment.
+The Gastrointestinal Cancer care team generally will not schedule your initial appointment until they have received all relevant records.
+Once all records have been received and reviewed, the UT Health Austin Access Center will contact you to schedule your initial appointment.

-At UT Health Austin, we focus on you, the whole patient, making sure that you have the support you need throughout your care.
-Managing cancer is hard enough, without having to search for what you need, which is why we compiled a checklist to help you prepare for your first appointment.
+Managing cancer is hard enough without having to search for what you need, which is why we compiled a checklist to help you prepare for your first appointment.
 During your initial visit, your care team will review your medical history, perform a physical exam, schedule any further testing, and discuss the next steps of your care with you and your family.